-Our experiments indicate that circuits often contain many non-monotonic paths.
-In Figure 12, we illustrate a cumulative distribution of the percentage of paths whose NMFs is below the corresponding value on the x-axis.
-We generated these averages over all the circuits in Table I. Each line represents a different path-length examined, where we considered paths from 2 hops to 6 using the wirelength-based NMF metric.
-We also show the cumulative distribution for the 4-hop delaybased NMF calculation used to guide our delay-based restructuring.
+Our experiments indicate that circuits often contain many nonmonotonic paths.
+In Fig. 11, we show a cumulative distribution of the percentage of paths whose NMFs are below the corresponding value on the x-axis.
+We generated these averages over all the circuits in Table I. Each line represents a different path length examined, where we considered paths from two to six hops using the wirelength-based NMF metric.
+We also show the cumulative distribution for the four-hop delay-based NMF calculation used to guide our delay-based restructuring.
 Of particular interest is the percentage of monotonic paths, i.e., paths with NMF = 1.